Pattadakal: Galaganatha Temple

 Left: Galaganatha Temple's sabha mandapa floor and covered pradakshina patha; Right: Shiva carving.

 The Galaganatha temple lies to the east of the Jambulingeshwara temple.
-Unlike the previous two temples, ASI estimates this temple to be from the mid-8th century, whereas Michell states that it is likely from late 7th century.
-The temple is a northern rekha-nagara style with a linga, and a vestibule (antarala) within the temple sanctum (garbha griha).
+Unlike the previous two temples, ASI estimates this temple to be from the mid-8th century, whereas Michell states that it is likely from the late 7th century.
+The temple is a northern rekha-nagara style with a linga and a vestibule (antarala) within the temple sanctum (garbha griha).
 Outside the temple is a seated Nandi that faces the sanctum.

-The sanctum has a covered circumambulatory path (pradakshina patha), indicating that this Hindu tradition was well established by 7th to 8th century.
+The sanctum has a covered circumambulatory path (pradakshina patha), indicating that this Hindu tradition was well established by the 7th to 8th century.
 Various mandapas exist in this temple, such as a social or community hall (sabha mantapa), used for ceremonial functions, and a mukha mantapa, of which only the foundation remains.
 The entrance to the mantapa is flanked by the river goddesses Ganges and Yamuna.

-The Galagatha temple is mostly in ruins, except for the southern part which contains a carved slab showing an eight-armed Shiva killing the demon Andhaka, while wearing a garland of skulls as a yajnopavita (sacred thread across the chest).
+The Galagatha temple is mostly in ruins, except for the southern part, which contains a carved slab showing an eight-armed Shiva killing the demon Andhaka, while wearing a garland of skulls as a yajnopavita (sacred thread across the chest).

 According to Michell, the Galaganatha temple is notable for being almost an exact copy of the Svarga Brahma temple of Alampur in Andhra Pradesh, a temple that is dated to 689 CE.
-Given both Alampur and Pattadakal were a part of the Badami Chalukya kingdom, an exchange of ideas is likely.
-The basement of the eastern moulding is notable for depicting friezes of Panchatantra fables, such as that of the mischievous monkey and the fable of two-headed bird.
+Given that both Alampur and Pattadakal were a part of the Badami Chalukya kingdom, an exchange of ideas is likely.
+The basement of the eastern molding is notable for depicting friezes of Panchatantra fables, such as that of the mischievous monkey and the fable of the two-headed bird.